SamMSalem/Diabetes-USA-Analysis/README.md

 Actionable Insight: This insight is highly valuable since it points to a direct causal link that can be used to frame messaging.
 A campaign targeting counties with high obesity rates would likely be effective in reaching a population at high risk for diabetes.

 ## The Questions (B):
-**B**- The questions below are related to the second part of the project, the Marketing analysis for the US Market:
+  - The questions below are related to the second part of the project, the Marketing analysis for the US Market:
       - Which patient segment has the highest volume of new prescriptions?
       - Do certain patient segments generate higher sales per prescription than others?
       - Is there a specific marketing channel that is more effective at reaching a particular patient segment?